 Once a candidate accepts, all of the standard on-boarding, orientation and training activities need to happen exactly as you would on board a full-time new hire.
 Depending on your company, this could even include drug testing to ensure safety at work.
 You can get drug testing in Brooklyn along with many other places, so luckily the process should be straightforward.

 All interns receive an overview of what we do as a Company, documentation on the many concepts and acronyms, and then specific orientation by team (Technology, Quality, Marketing, etc.).
 There are specific goals for Communication Skills, such as the tools we use, what are formal vs. informal communication methods and when to use them based on understanding the audience to which the communication is directed.
-There are Context Building exercises, to help learn the inter-team, intra-team and extra-team dynamics, including high-level business stakeholders.
-And finally the specifics of the work, which can take the form of over-the-shoulder observations, peer work or individual work.
+Additionally, many corporations adopt effective microlearning principles for potential employees, allowing them to deliver training resources in short and informative sessions.
+Along with that, there are Context Building exercises, to help learn the inter-team, intra-team, and extra-team dynamics, including high-level business stakeholders.
+And finally, the specifics of the work can take the form of over-the-shoulder observations, peer work, or individual work.
 A sampling of internal and external resources is provided and interns are encouraged to seek out additional resources and present them to the team.

 Throughout the internship, regular one-on-one meetings review the internship goals and progress, as well as offer insights into interviewing for “real” jobs, understanding career trajectory, and evaluating potential employers and the benefits they offer.
 At the end of the internship, candidates must give a presentation about their internship experience, including feedback on areas that they wished they had more experiences, areas that they felt needed less emphasis, and experiences they did not receive, but would have liked.